 In 1999 Ellis was discovered by the world famous photographer Mario Testing.
 Soon Ellis was travelling with Testino to Paris, London, New York and Los Angeles.
 Things snowballed even further when Ellis met French fashion editor Emmanuelle Alt, who introduced her to Karl Lagerfeld.
 All of a sudden, Ellis was managing an army of makeup artists and instructing them how to apply the make-up she had designer for Lagerfeld's shows for Fendi and Chanel.
 The rest, as they say, is history...

-Creative director and founder Chantal Keizer has been working for years as a successful graphic designer in the fashion industry and is known for her strong real life photography.
+Take a close look.
+Those patterns are real life photography.
+We are proud to show you the products of Chantal Keizer (born in 1966).
+Chantal has been working as a successful graphic designer in the fashion industry and is known for her photographic works.

 After their first big successes from a workshop on the Dam Square in Amsterdam, the clockmakers family Fromanteel decided in the 17th century to expand their company across the border.
 Ahasuerus Fromanteel opened a workshop in London.
 Later on, one of his sons followed his footsteps in Newcastle.
 Their entrepreneurial spirit and the ambition to discover new things proved to be the ideal breeding ground for the great successes that the family was going to achieve.

 In the 17th century, Fromanteel was one of the first clockmakers who made pendulum clocks.
 Today, 400 years later, Fromanteel primarily focuses on making quality watches with a similar eye for detail and style as it did in the past.